apecloud/kubeblocks.io/blog/Moodle in Kubeblocks（windows）.md

 ...
 ```

-### 2. Create the Redis
+### 2. Create a Redis Cluster

-This example only demonstrates the standalone version of Redis.
+This example only demonstrates the Standalone version of Redis.
 For more information, please refer to the documentation[Create and connect to a Redis Cluster | KubeBlocks](https://kubeblocks.io/docs/release-0.8/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster)

 ```shell
 kbcli cluster create redis --mode standalone <clustername>